Today I am sharing the Inle lake travel guide. It will include how to get to Inle Lake, things to do, where to eat and more.

 Where to stay in Inle Lake

 Seeing the sunrise over the lake with a cup of tea in my hand from my bathtub (although it was a cloudy morning), seeing the sunset over the lake with a glass of fancy cocktail in hand and sleeping in a hotel overlooking Inle Lake – the ease of the private boat tour and the nature surrounding in the background is a dream setup!
-If you want to truly explore Inle Lake, make sure your travel includes all of above (cocktail: optional).
+If you want to truly explore Inle Lake, make sure your travel includes all of the above (cocktail: optional).
 All of the above were possible at the stay in Ananta Inle Hotel.
 You can check their cost per night and book it here, or here.

 For Food, Ananta Inle served free breakfast, BLT sandwich with fries was great and dinner was decent too.
 I tried a Burmese meal.
-You can watch the quick food videos here -> check out the “Myanmar” stories in Instagram.
+You can watch the quick food videos here -> check out the “Myanmar” stories on Instagram.

 And, with all that in mind, here’s the

 What follows is a summary of my private tour organized by the hotel.